ybertot/coq/doc/sphinx/language/gallina-extensions.rst

 ------------------------------

-Coercions, implicit arguments, the type of pattern-matching, but also notations (see Chapter :ref:`TODO-12-interpretation-scopes`) can obfuscate the behavior of some tactics (typically the tactics applying to occurrences of subterms are sensitive to the implicit arguments).
+Coercions, implicit arguments, the type of pattern-matching, but also notations (see :ref:`syntaxextensionsandinterpretationscopes`) can obfuscate the behavior of some tactics (typically the tactics applying to occurrences of subterms are sensitive to the implicit arguments).
 The command